Updated: March 20th, 2022

 Go Caving

 Very few “outdoor activities” can be done year-round with almost the same temperatures, but caving in Grotto Mountain is one of them.
-We did a tour inside Rat’s nest cave and yes, we saw the cute little rat that called the cave home.
+We did a tour inside Rat’s Nest cave and yes, we saw the cute little rat that called the cave home.
 We did the full adventure, allowing us to squeeze ourselves through tight crevices and feel the true thrill of caving.
 However, there are lighter tours as well for those who might be more claustrophobic.

 Spray Lakes Provincial Park